2c Temporal Model: Tutorial on synthetic data

 Generate a synthetic catalogue

-The function generate_temporal_ETAS_synthetic()
+The function generate_temporal_ETAS_synthetic() can be

 used to generate synthetic catalogues from a temporal ETAS model with